Krannert Art Museum and Kinkead Pavilion in Champaign-Urbana is perfect for families

 Plan your trip to the University of Illinois campus art museum with our kid-friendly tips

-Costs: Free; $3 donation per person suggested but not required.
+Costs: Free!
+A per person donation is suggested but not required.

-Good for: All ages — but there are lots of things that look like they should be touched, but are not to be disturbed.
+Good for: All ages — however there are lots of things that look like they should be touched, but are not to be disturbed.
 Younger children must be carefully supervised.

 Laura’s take: Krannert Art Museum is the home of the University of Illinois’ art collection.
 It is the second largest art museum in the state of Illinois, and has more than 130,000 annual visitors.
 It has more than 9,000 permanent artworks, as well as 12-15 visiting exhibitions each year.
 The museum is a great resource to UI faculty and students, as well as the greater community.